vsergeev/minifortune/README.md

         uint32_t str_longlen;
         uint32_t str_shortlen;
         uint32_t str_flags;
-        uint32_t str_delim;
         uint8_t str_delim;
         uint8_t padding[3];
     } __attribute__ ((packed));

 The header is stored in big endian byte order in the .dat file.
-Following the header are str_numstr number of 4-byte integers, which represent the fortune seek positions in the fortune file.
+Following the header are str_numstr number of 32-bit integers, which contain the fortune seek positions in the fortune file.

-Bit 0 of str_flags set indicates fortune seek positions are randomized in the dat file, bit 1 of str_flags set indicates the fortune seek positions are ordered in the dat file, and bit 2 of str_flags set indicates the fortune contents are rot13'd in the fortune file.
+Bit 0 of str_flags set indicates fortune seek positions are randomized in the dat file, bit 1 of str_flags set indicates the fortune seek positions are ordered in the dat file, and bit 2 of str_flags set indicates the fortune contents are rot13'd in the fortune file. str_longlen is the longest fortune length, str_shortlen is the shortest fortune length, and str_delim is the delimiting character used between fortunes.

 License
 -------